Is Coronavirus As Dangerous As It Sounds?

 Also, once a person becomes infected, recovery basically depends on the strength of the person's immune system.
 That means extremely young and elderly people, along with people with weakened immune systems, are most at risk for severe complications from this coronavirus.

-How to Protect Yourself from Coronavirus
+How to Protect Against Coronavirus

 "Remember, the flu can kill," says Dr. Kohl.
 "That's what makes picking up these new diseases so tricky, particularly during cold and flu season.
 They look the same.
 That's why we have to be watchful about where patients have traveled and who they have been exposed to."